strukturart/flop/README.md

 If you want to create a browser version<br>
 `npm run web`

-### known problems
+### TURN-SERVER

-In certain cases a connection between two peers cannot be established.
-The solution should be a separate TURN server, which can be specified when establishing the connection.
-The connection data to the TURN server must be saved in an .env
+To establish a connection, a TURN SERVER is usually required.
+This server does not store any chat data but only forwards it.
+The default server used is https://www.metered.ca/tools/openrelay/, which offers a free plan and is very reliable.
+The access data should be stored in an .env file.

 `TURN_APP_KEY=xx
 TURN_APP_NAME=xx`